-Next years retreat is in the works, subscribe to my mailing list to stay informed of upcoming events!
+Next years retreat is in the works, I can't wait!
+Subscribe to my mailing list to stay informed of upcoming events!

 "YOU NEVER KNOW what you can do, until something spurs you to achievement."